-WASHINGTON -- Federal Reserve Vice Chair Richard Clarida said Monday that he will step down on Friday, the third Fed official to resign after a trading scandal at the central bank that involved potential conflicts of interest.
+WASHINGTON -- Federal Reserve Vice Chair Richard Clarida said Monday that he will step down on Friday, the third Fed official to resign in the wake of a trading scandal at the central bank.

-The announcement followed new revelations around Clarida's trading in a stock fund in February 2020, when the coronavirus threatened to upend the global economy and the Fed was discussing extraordinary rescue measures.
+The announcement followed new revelations around Clarida's trading in a stock fund in February 2020, when the coronavirus threatened to upend the global economy and the Fed was discussing extraordinary measures to counter its impact.

 Clarida, who has been part of an inner circle of Fed officials close to Powell and known as the “troika,” was scheduled to finish his term at the end of this month.
 Instead, he will instead resign about two weeks early.
 By doing so, he will miss what would have been his final meeting, scheduled for Jan.
 25-26.